EYantis1212/conspiracy-generator/README.md

 # conspiracy-generator

--This project is to test basic JavaScript knoowledge by creating a random message generator.
+- This project is to test basic JavaScript knoowledge by creating a random message generator.